 The most common complaints patients make to their health care providers involves pain of some type.
 Several treatment options are available to suit each patient’s individual needs.

-The North Mississippi Medical Center Pain Institute is a comprehensive program to treat patients with painful conditions.
+North Mississippi Regional Pain Consultants is a comprehensive program to treat patients with painful conditions.
 We use cutting-edge technology and involve several disciplines to provide a specialized, comprehensive treatment plan for each patient.
 Our goal is to manage pain to help patients regain their quality of life and improve function and mobility.

 Conditions We Treat